 - Coagulation/chemical precipitation

-Depending on the impurities present in your water, any combination of these treatments might best suit your facility and make up your treatment system, and depending on the needs of your plant and process, these standard components are usually adequate.
-However, if your plant requires a system that provides a bit more customization, there might be some features or technologies you will need to add on.
+Depending on the impurities present in your water, any combination of these treatments might best suit your facility and make up your treatment system, and depending on the needs of your plant and process, these standard components are usually acceptable.

 Boiler feed water treatment system

-A boiler feed water treatment system might be made up of the technologies necessary to remove problematic dissolved solids, suspended solids, and organic material, including any number of the following:
+A boiler feed water treatment system perchance made up of the technologies necessary to remove ambiguous dissolved solids, suspended solids, and organic material, including any number of the following:

-either soluble or insoluble, iron can deposit on boiler parts and tubes, damage downstream equipment, and affect the quality of certain manufacturing processes
+either soluble or difficult, iron can deposit on boiler parts and tubes, damage next equipment, and affect the quality of certain manufacturing processes

-can cause deposits to settle in high-pressure turbines, decreasing their efficiency and requiring costly cleaning or equipment change-outs
+can element deposits to settle in high-pressure turbines, decreasing their efficiency and requiring costly cleaning or equipment change-outs

 if not removed to low levels, especially in high-pressure boilers, silica can cause extremely hard scaling

-can cause scaling in several forms depending on the chemistry of the boiler feed water (e.g. calcium silicate, calcium phosphate, etc.)
+can element scaling in several forms depending on the chemistry of the boiler feed water. calcium silicate, calcium phosphate, etc.

 if combined with phosphate, magnesium can stick to the interior of the boiler and coat tubes, attracting more solids and contributing to scale

-deposits as scale on the boiler interior and can react with silica to increase the likelihood of scaling
+deposits as scale on the boiler interior and can react with silica to increase the possibility of scaling

 also causes deposits and scale on boiler parts and piping